Peripheral Arterial Disease

 Peripheral arterial disease (PAD) is primarily caused by atherosclerosis, or hardening of the arteries.

-Up to 20 percent of people over 70 may suffer from PAD.
+According to the Centers for Disease Control and Prevention, 12 percent to 20 percent of people over 60 may suffer from PAD.
 Unfortunately, many of them consider PAD's leg pain as simply part of getting older and don't get treatment.

 PAD is associated with a high short-term risk of heart attack and stroke and a very low risk of development of non-healing wounds, gangrene and amputation.